learn-co-students/seattle-web-042020/42-Buffet/ix/buffet/README.md

 ## Goals

 Create an application that mimics the behavior of an all you can eat buffet.
+The database of food can be found in a json-server, under `http://localhost:3000/food`.

 As a user I can: